Tactical athletes building endurance through high-volume training - BUD/S candidates carrying boats overhead during conditioning

 What Research Shows About Endurance Training

-The same distribution shows up in tactical contexts where outcomes are measured differently, selection course completion, ruck times under load, shift durability, but the ratio holds.
-Programs that front-load easy aerobic work and reserve intensity for one or two precise sessions per week consistently outproduce programs built around frequent high-effort training.
-Underneath the surface, polarized training works because the body needs different stimuli on different days, and stacking them on top of each other in the same session blunts both adaptations.
+For tactical athletes, the low-intensity majority is the finding that transfers.
+The outcomes are measured differently, selection course completion, ruck times under load, shift durability rather than race times, but the underlying logic is the same one that produced the finding in sport: easy aerobic volume is what you can accumulate week after week without accumulating fatigue you cannot clear, and accumulated volume is what builds the engine.
+Programs that front-load easy work and reserve intensity for one or two precise sessions tend to outproduce programs built around frequent high-effort training, for the straightforward reason that the second kind cannot be sustained.
+Polarized and pyramidal distributions both work because the body needs different stimuli on different days; stacking them on top of each other in the same session blunts both.

 For athletes evaluating which program structure best reflects this distribution, the tactical fitness program buying guide walks through how to identify programs that are truly volume-first rather than intensity-heavy disguise.